Paranormal Activity: The Marked Ones: Plot

 In June 2012, 18-year-old high school graduate Jesse Arista lives with his family in Oxnard, California.
 In the apartment below lives a mysterious woman named Ana Sanchez, who everyone believes to be a witch.
 When Ana is found murdered, Jesse and his best friend Hector spot classmate Oscar running from the scene.
 The two investigate the apartment, where they find black magic items, VHS tapes, and a journal of spells.

 After Jesse, Hector and their friend Marisol try out a ritual, paranormal occurrences take place in Jesse's apartment.
 One night, the trio communicates with an unknown entity through a Simon game.
 Jesse finds a bite mark on his arm and discovers he has superhuman abilities such as levitation.
 He later encounters Oscar, who has black eyes and the same bite mark on his arm.
 Oscar tells Jesse that "something inside them" will take over, and they will harm those they love before disappearing.
 Oscar then commits suicide.

 The group discovers a trapdoor in Ana's apartment, where they find a witch altar and photos of Jesse, his pregnant mother, Ana, Oscar, and Lois.
+(Note: As depicted in Paranormal Activity 3 (2011).)
 Jesse encounters the younger versions of Katie and Kristi before being attacked by an unknown force.

 Following this, he gradually becomes suicidal and violent, which disturbs Hector and Marisol.
 The pair meets Arturo, Oscar's criminal brother, who puts them in contact with a girl Oscar had been talking to, Ali Rey.
-Ali had researched demons after her father Daniel and stepmother Kristi were killed and half-brother Hunter was kidnapped by a possessed Katie.
+Ali had researched demons after her father Daniel and stepmother Kristi were killed and half-brother Hunter was kidnapped by a possessed Katie (Note: As depicted in Paranormal Activity 2 (2010).).
 She tells them that Jesse has been "marked" by a worldwide coven of witches called "The Midwives", who have been brainwashing women to give up their firstborn sons to create an army of possessed young men.
 She gives them an address to where a final ritual is supposed to take place and warns that Jesse will no longer exist if the ritual is completed.

 Jesse pushes his grandmother down the stairs, hospitalizing her.
 He is later kidnapped.
 Hector, Marisol, Arturo, and his friend Santo go to the address, which turns out to be Lois' house.
 Coven members attack but Arturo shoots them as Hector and Marisol run inside, leaving Arturo's fate unknown.
 Santo and Marisol are killed.
 Hector is chased by a possessed Jesse, forcing him to go through a strangely marked door.

-The door sends Hector back in time to the household of Katie and Micah.
+The door sends Hector back in time to the household of Katie and Micah (Note: As depicted in Paranormal Activity (2007).).
 Upon seeing Hector in the kitchen, Katie screams for Micah, who assumes the former is an intruder and tackles him.
 Katie attacks Micah, then stabs him to death with a kitchen knife, therefore showing how the first film ends.
 Hector is presumably killed by a demonic Jesse.
 A witch then picks up the camera and turns it off.